 - Any financial institution of the Islamic Republic of Iran

-Please note that there are proposed rules pending that seek to include the following on the above-referenced list of prohibited financial institutions; however no final rules regarding these institutions have been issued as of November 14, 2019.
+Please note that there are proposed rules pending that seek to include the following on the above-referenced list of prohibited financial institutions; however, no final rules regarding these institutions have been issued as of August 10, 2020.
 There financial institutions are as follows:

 - Halawi Exchange Co.